lr8soft/zhumora/TECHNICAL.md

 Before a request is sent to the model, Zhumora estimates context usage.

-The current compact threshold is 60% of the configured or detected context window.
+Auto compaction triggers at 81% of the detected context window (`0.9 usable input × 0.9 trigger ratio`).
+Compaction only rewrites the effective conversation sent to the LLM — the `messages` table is never touched, and only a successful summary is persisted as `{ upToMessageId, summary }`.

-When compaction is required:
+When compaction runs:

 1. the system message is preserved
-2. the most recent 8 messages are preserved
+2. the most recent messages within a token budget are preserved (`min(20,000, 30% of context window)`)
 3. older messages are summarized by the LLM
-4. the old message range is replaced with the summary
+4. the old message range is replaced with the summary in the effective context
 5. execution continues with the compacted history

 The split point is aligned to complete tool-call rounds so an assistant `tool_calls` message is not separated from its tool results.
+If the summary call fails, the current run degrades to truncation and no compaction state is persisted (the old summary is never lost).

-Current token estimation uses an approximate character-based calculation.
+Current token estimation is an approximate, CJK-aware character-based calculation that also accounts for tool-call payloads and base64 images.

 ## 11. Long-term memory